alterasi/stos/readme.md

-# Stos - Struct Mapper Generator
+# StoS - Struct to Struct Mapper Generator

 Stos is a Go-based tool that automatically generates mappers to convert one struct to another.
 The main idea is to define an interface, and the tool will automatically implement the mapping logic.